Making A Difference Awards

 Health Partners Foundation Community Transformation Award

-Athletes C.A.R.E is a non-profit organization built entirely by a group of ambitious division 1 student-athletes.
-Since 2012, hundreds of these players have used athletics as an avenue to positive change.
+Athletes C.A.R.E. is a non-profit organization built entirely by a group of ambitious Division 1 student athletes.
+Since 2012, hundreds of these players have used athletics as an avenue for positive change.
 The organization hosts a variety of events to encourage young people to be active, educated and involved in their communities.

-The Philadelphia Youth Poetry Movement provides a safe space for Philadelphia teens to discover the power of their voices through spoken word and literary expression.
-This volunteer-run organization believes that when youth take ownership of their voice, they take ownership over themselves.
+The Phily Youth Poetry Movement provides a safe space for Philadelphia teens to discover the power of their voices through spoken word and literary expression.
+This volunteer-run organization believes that when youth take ownership of their voices, they take ownership over themselves.

 Health Partners Plans Making a Difference Award